 "Never change a winning game plan."
 That's my general advice when counseling patients on their treatment plans.
 And they are also wise words to follow when considering your pre-race preparations.
 If you're training for a race — or are about to run your first long distance race, soon — consider these tips to be on your A-game.
-Penn Medicine is the official medical team for the Rock 'n' Roll Marathon on September 15th and 16th.
 Get ready for the race with these race day tips!

 The Day Before Your Race

 The day before a race may be a stressful time for some runners — especially those participating in their first long distance event.
 The pre-race advice that runners should follow: Don't dramatically change your regular routine the day before the race.
 Runners should maintain their daily routine the day immediately before the race, considering only a few modifications.

 It is key to remember one thing the day before your race: "All your training is complete."

 There is no one-size-fits all philosophy on running 24-hours before a distance race.
 However, it is advisable to never wear yourself out with a run on this day.
 For many recreational runners, not running at all the day before the race is the best strategy prior to the race to let the body rest.